ivalace/ivalace.github.io/content/contact.md

 layout = "contact"
 +++

-If you wish to contact me, please slip your info in between the floor boards.
-Or if you're low on parchment feel free to email at [ivy@lee.social](mailto:ivy@lee.social).
+If you wish to contact me, please leave a notice on the board.
+Or if you're low on parchment feel free to email me [here](mailto:ivy@lee.social).